 One spot-on topical product, K9 Advantix II® by Bayer Animal Health, repels mosquitoes in addition to fleas, ticks, and flies for up to 30 days.

-K9 Advantix II provides broad-spectrum protection against fleas, ticks and mosquitoes too.
+The Bayer Pet Parents website say that K9 Advantix II provides broad-spectrum protection against fleas, ticks and mosquitoes, too.
 It not only kills but also REPELS.
 Fleas, ticks and mosquitoes don't have to bite or attach to die.
+Read more.

 That is great news for dogs in need of an effective parasite and insect repellent.
 It is important to note that this product contains permethrin, which is very toxic to cats.